avalynndev/animunet/README.md

 Footer ✅

-Navbar ❌ - 70%
+Navbar ✅
-- add function to search bar

-Main ❌ - 20%
+Main ❌ - 50%
 - need to fix card ui, add banner and continue watching..
 - add another name option and TV/Mov option
-- add beautiful animations when accessing a card
-- Toggle option to change theme

-Info ❌ - 20%
+Info ❌ - 70%
-- seriously needs to add ui
-- episodes number, episdoes and more data shown
 - recommended anime and related anime (sequel and stuf)

-Watch ❌ - 0%
+Watch ❌ - 50%
-- add watch page to watch the anime
 - add option to store data in localstorage to make continue watching feature

+Additional Features (Very Much Required) ❌ - 0%
+- add good ui for mobile users and fix errors in all pages